New LP-based Upper Bounds in the Rate-vs.-Distance Problem for Linear Codes: Appendix

 The Krawtchouk polynomials were computed with a recurrence formula, e.g. (16) in \cite{diaconis2014introduction}.
 The partial Krawtchouks $K^{S}_{\bm{\alpha}}$ were computed using proposition \ref{prop:partial_Krawtchouk}.
 We used two exact solvers: SoPlex \cite{gleixner2012improving,gleixner2016iterative,gamrath2020scip} and QSoptEx \cite{applegate2007exact}, with up to 128GB of RAM and at most 3 days of runtime.
 Some instances were solved by one solver and not the other.
 Missing entries were solved by neither.

-Entries are marked with $*$ if $\lfloor \log_2(\text{entry}) \rfloor$ equals the best known upper bound, as reported in \cite{Grassl:codetables}.
+The best in each row is marked with boldface.
+Entries are marked with a "$*$" if $\lfloor \log_2(\text{entry}) \rfloor$ equals the best known upper bound, as reported in \cite{Grassl:codetables}.